 Most patients are able to continue doing the things they love without worry during treatment, whether that’s an exercise regimen, going to work each day or spending time with family.
-Side effects may impact your energy levels and overall sense of wellness, but Dr. Karp can address any necessary modifications to your lifestyle or diet should problems arise.
+Side effects may impact your energy levels and overall sense of wellness, but Dr. Eric Karp can address any necessary modifications to your lifestyle or diet should problems arise.

 Can I bring a friend or family member?

 Many patients are comforted by knowing someone is by their side during treatment, and you may feel increasing fatigue as your course of treatment continues.
 Because we’ve developed an intimate understanding of the trials of treatment, we encourage patients to bring a loved one to appointments if they prefer.
 However, your companion will need to remain in the waiting room during your treatment.